Home » Technology » IT » How Does The Performance of Your Website Change With HTTP VS HTTPS?

 This is an obvious one.
 HTTPS was introduced to make websites more secure and safe for users.
 In the case of HTTPS, the SSL/TLS certificate protects data while it is being transmitted between your website and the client.

-Furthermore, if you implement a certificate to authenticate your identity, it will provide assurance of your site’s legitimacy, allowing consumers to believe that their data is safe.
+Furthermore, implementing a certificate to authenticate your identity will assure your site’s legitimacy, allowing consumers to believe that their data is safe.
 This distinguishes your website from those of phishing sites.
 This factor also helps in SEO as users will want to stick longer on a site that seems safe and authentic.

 4. Helps Preserve Referrer Data (SEO)